Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

+Taggle is an item-centric visualization technique that shows all dimensions relevant to an analysis task and at the same time provides a seamless combination of overview and details through selective, data-driven aggregation.
+Here we introduce this approach.

-Taggle enables users to group items by using hierarchical combinations of attributes.
-The result of these nested grouping levels is an ordered tree where all leaves are items.
-Groups can be defined based on categorical attributes, numerical thresholds or user selection.
-These groups can then be aggregated into compact summary representations, referred to as aggregated groups.
+Taggle enables users to group items based on hierarchical combinations of attributes.
+The result of these nested grouping levels is an ordered tree where all leaves are items (Figure~\ref{fig:topological_operations}~(a)).
+Data-driven filter and sorting operations (Figure~\ref{fig:topological_operations}~(b) and (c)) can be used to reveal items of interest.

+By defining groups, we can add new levels to the tree (Figures~\ref{fig:topological_operations}~(d) and (e)).
+For example, we can group the countries in the AIDS dataset by continent.
+Groups can be defined based on categorical attributes, numerical thresholds, or user selections.
+Groups are represented as a row showing summary representations for the items in the group.

-Non-leaf nodes at any level can be aggregated, which corresponds to a cut through the hierarchy as shown in Figure~\ref{fig:topological_operations}~(f).
+Each branch in the tree can be collapsed independently, hiding the items while the group summary remains, as shown in Figure~\ref{fig:topological_operations}~(f).
 Each row of the resulting table then corresponds to either one item or one group.
+We can use this approach, for example, to show summaries of all continents, but also to show the individual countries on the African continent.
 By adjusting the level at which to aggregate, users can dynamically control the level of detail of the rows when rendering the table~\cite{elmqvist_hierarchical_2010}.

-Sorting (\ref{req:sorting}), filtering (\ref{req:filtering}), grouping (\ref{req:grouping}), and aggregating (\ref{req:aggregating}) are topological operations that result in changes in the tree.
-In contrast, encoding (\ref{req:encoding}) and multiform (\ref{req:multiform}) correspond to property changes in the nodes.
-Figure~\ref{fig:topological_operations} illustrates how the different topological operations alter the tree.
-By default, all rows of the table are added as nodes attached to a common root node.
-Filtering items from the table removes the corresponding nodes from the tree.
-Sorting of items or groups changes the order of nodes in the tree.
-Grouping items adds a level to the hierarchy.

-To determine which rows to render, we use a level traversal strategy~\cite{elmqvist_hierarchical_2010}.
-In an un-aggregated tree, this traversal strategy results in a list of rows that correspond to the items of the table.
-When a node is aggregated, the traversal stops at this point, and adds only one row for this non-leaf node, as indicated by the stippled horizontal line shown in Figure~\ref{fig:topological_operations}~(f).

-Note that defining hierarchies and groups on the columns of a matrix (\ref{req:bidirectional}) works in the same way as for rows.
+Finally, we introduce a degree of interest operation~\cite{furnas_generalized_1986} to reveal aggregated items that are especially relevant to the analysis.
+Our current implementation is naive, revealing only the first N items of an aggregated group.
+By leveraging sorting, we ensure that these items are the most relevant to the current analysis task.
+The operation allows us, for example, to show a summary about the AIDS epidemic by continent and reveal the ten most affected countries for each continent at the same time.
+The degree of interest can be adjusted to reveal more or fewer items (Figure~\ref{fig:topological_operations}~(g)).
+This function could be improved to take other aspects of the data into account, such as a cut-off of an attribute or the size of the group.